Web Analytics

 fn main() -> Result<(), appcui::system::Error> { let mut app = App::new().build()?; let mut win = Window::new( "Test", LayoutBuilder::new().alignment(Alignment::Center).width(30).height(9).build(), window::Flags::Sizeable, ); win.add(Label::new( "Hello World !", LayoutBuilder::new().alignment(Alignment::Center).width(13).height(1).build(), )); app.add_window(win); app.run(); Ok(()) }

-or a more compact version using proc-macros:
+Or a more concise version using proc-macros:

 rs use appcui::prelude::*;